cobalthq/cobalt-product-public-docs/content/en/Cobalt_Core/_index.md

 ---
-title: "Cobalt Core Guidebook"
+title: "Welcome to the Guidebook"
-linkTitle: "Cobalt Core"
+linkTitle: "Cobalt Core Guidebook"
-weight: 30
+weight: 5
 description: >
   Content for our Cobalt Core Pentesters
 menu: